 “After the witnessing of the Son of man, Almighty God revealed publicly to us as the Sun of righteousness.
 This is the transfiguration!
 It is now becoming more and more real, and more of a reality.
 We have seen the method of the work of the Holy Spirit, God Himself has emerged from the fleshly body.
 He is under the control of neither man, nor space, nor geography; He transcends the boundaries of earth and sea, He reaches to the very ends of the universe, and all nations and all peoples are listening quietly to His voice.
 As we open our spiritual eyes we see that the word of God has emanated from His glorious body; it is God Himself emerging from the flesh.
 He is completely and without a doubt God Himself.
 He speaks to us publicly, He is face-to-face with us, He advises us, He pities us, He waits for us, He comforts us, He disciplines us and judges us.
 He leads us by the hand and His concern for us burns like a flame within Him, with an eager heart He hastens us to awaken and enter into Him.
 His transcendent life has been wrought into all of us, and all who enter into Him shall transcend and overcome the world and all the evil ones, and rule together with Him!
 Almighty God is the spiritual body of God.
 If He ordains it, thus it shall be; if He speaks it, it will be, and if He commands it, then it is; He is the one true God!
 Satan is under the feet of God, in the bottomless pit.
 Everything in the universe is in the hands of God; the time has come, and all shall return to nothingness and be born anew” (“The Sixteenth Utterance” in The Word Appears in the Flesh).

 “The one true God who administers all things in the universe—the almighty Christ!
 This is the testimony of the Holy Spirit, it is irrefutable proof!
 The Holy Spirit is working to bear testimony everywhere, so that no one will have any doubt.
 The triumphant King, Almighty God!
 He has prevailed over the world, He has prevailed over sin and accomplished redemption!
-He saves us, this group of people who have been corrupted by Satan, and He makes us complete to carry out His will.
+He saves us, this group of people who have been corrupted by Satan, and He makes us complete to do His will.
 He reigns over the whole earth, takes it back and chases Satan into a bottomless pit.
 He is judging the world, and no one can escape from His hands.
 He reigns as King.

 “The whole earth shall rejoice!
 Praise the triumphant King—Almighty God!
 For ever and ever!
 You are worthy of honor and praise.
 Authority and glory be to the great King of the universe!” (“The Twenty-seventh Utterance” in The Word Appears in the Flesh).